VishalRamesh50/Husky-Bot/docs/DOCUMENTATION.md

 **Example:** `.playing spotify` \
 **Note:** Any activity containing the keyword will be selected (not an exact match).
 So `.playing league` would find both League of Legends and Rocket League, for example. \
 **Purpose:** Allows for the user to find all the members in a server that is playing a certain activity.

+## Stats
+### Server Info
+**Command:** `.serverinfo` \
+**Example:** `.serverinfo` \
+**Note:** Admin-Only command. \
+**Purpose:** Returns an embedded messages with information about the current state of the server. \
+Includes:
+- Server ID
+- Date Server Created
+- Server Icon
+- Server Owner
+- Region
+- Number of Channel Categories
+- Number of Text Channels
+- Number of Voice Channels
+- Number of Roles
+- Number of Members
+- Number of Humans
+- Number of Bots
+- Number of users currently online
+- Number of users currently idle
+- Number of users currently on do not disturb
+- Number of user currently on mobile
+- Number of user who made a New Account (<1 day old account) before joining the server
+- Number of emojis
+- Verification Level
+- Number of Active Invites
+- 2FA State

+### Ordered List Members
+**Command:** `.orderedListMembers [number of members]` \
+**Example:** `.orderedListMembers 50` or `.orderedListMembers` \
+**Note:** Admin-Only command.
+Will default to 10 members if no arguments are given.
+If there are less than 10 members, it will get all the members.
+Includes bot accounts. \
+**Purpose:** Returns a list of members, mentioned, in an embedded message by order of the date they joined the server. \

+### Join Position
+**Command:** `.joinNo [number]`
+**Example:** `.joinNo 50` \
+**Note:** Admin-Only command.
+Will send error messages to guide the user if the given number is not within the range of members in the server.
+Includes bot accounts. \
+**Purpose:** Returns some info about a user who joined the server at the given number. \
+Includes:
+- Member ID
+- Member Name Including Discriminator
+- Mentioned member
+- Profile Picture
+- Current Online Status
+- Date the member joined
+- Member's join position in the server
+- Date the member craeted a Discord Account
+- The roles the member has in the server and the number of roles
+- Permissions that the member has in the server overall
+- Member's color via the embedded message color

+### Member Info
+**Command:** `.whois [member_name]` \
+**Aliases:** `.whoam` \
+**Example:** `.whois discordUser0000` or `.whoam I` or `.whois` \
+**Note:** The ability to find info about any member is admin-locked.
+Regular members can use this command to find out information about themselves.
+Will default to the user who sent the command if no arguments are given or the letter "I" is given.
+Will search for memebers with spaces, is case-insensitive, and will check if the argument is within another member name. \
+**Purpose:** Returns some info about a member in the server. \
+Includes:
+- Member ID
+- Member Name Including Discriminator
+- Mentioned member
+- Profile Picture
+- Current Online Status
+- Date the member joined
+- Member's join position in the server
+- Date the member craeted a Discord Account
+- The roles the member has in the server and the number of roles
+- Permissions that the member has in the server overall
+- Member's color via the embedded message color